Brochure: layout examples

 Remember, there’s no need to reinvent the wheel.
 Using existing frontend frameworks and components can save time and resources.

-The cost of a complete re design to account for some usecase outweighs any increased operational costs of maintaining the existing solution.
+The cost of a complete re-design to account for some usecase outweighs any increased operational costs of maintaining the existing solution.

 There are many others however, a business or developer may choose to create custom front-end components to have greater control over the licensing or the size/cost of distributing the final product.
-Even the most permissive licences require the redistribution of the original licence, which can be a concern for some businesses.
+Even the most permissive licenses require the redistribution of the original license, which can be a concern for some businesses.
 Another reason may be to produce something intrinsically different from what is available.
 Additionally, creating custom components may also result in higher quality products in some rare cases.

-Software done correctly is the ability to create a system which allows input and output within a domain.
+Software done correctly is the ability to create a system that allows input and output within a domain.
 If you then want something outside of the domain you may have to spend on some custom pieces to make that work.

 A brochure web page provides users with informative information and structured content.